A Brief Sanskrit Glossary

 Kalki: The future–tenth–incarnation (avatar) of Vishnu.

 Kalpa: A Day of Brahma–4,320,000,000 years.
 It alternates with a Night of Brahma of the same length.
+He lives hundred such years.
+Brahma’s life is known as Para, being of a longer duration than the life of any other being, and a half of it is called Parardha.
+He has now completed the first Parardha and is in the first day of the second Parardha.
+This day or Kalpa is known as Svetavarahakalpa.
 In the Day of Brahma creation is manifest and in the Night of Brahma is it resolved into its causal state.

 Kalpana: Imagination of the mind; the association of name and permanence to objects; presumptive knowledge; assumption; creation.